atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 ## LETTER XI

 I will pass over, Francis, the compliments I received upon this occasion from my fellow Servants, a amongst whom, by the advice of lord C-----, I distributed one hundred guineas.
 The nobility, and gentry in the neighbourhood were not less Sensible to the change of my fortune.
 As soon as the report of my new situation spread abroad, Elverton Castle was crowded by men of all ranks, who to pay their court to lord C-----, vied with each other in their demonstrations of esteem and attachment to me.

 Nothing, dear Francis, would have been wanting to my happiness, could I have forgot the countess; but her virtue was a new fuel to my passion for her, and made me pant eagerly after her possession.
 The nearer I had been of finishing her conquest, the more desperately I sought for the opportunity again.
-0 The countess was upon her guard - no opportunity would she give
-- no opportunity could I create.
+The countess was upon her guard - no opportunity would she give - no opportunity could I create.

-ne morning that lord C----- had gone a riding, I perceived the countess taking a solitary walk in the garden; and after a few turns entering a covered alley, which led to a wilderness terminated by a beautiful canal.
+Next morning that lord C----- had gone a riding, I perceived the countess taking a solitary walk in the garden; and after a few turns entering a covered alley, which led to a wilderness terminated by a beautiful canal.
 I went after her, and following her steps found her laying down upon a bed of turf.

 A blush forced itself upon the cheeks of the countess at my unexpected appearance.
 She arose, and, with love and virtue blended in her features, step'd towards me.